panververis/PhotosAndAlbumsAPI/PhotosAndAlbumsAPI/README.txt

 iv)  As you can also see, a good example of how DI can be so effortlesly used in .Net Core is in the Startup class, where in the "ConfigureServices" method I am registering all of my dependencies

-I will be very happy for us to go over my solutions and its structure, and share thoughs on it!
+I will be very happy for us to go over my solution and its structure, and share thoughs on it!